turtlemonvh/turtlemonvh.github.io/content/blog-redirect-via-aws.md

 X-Amz-Cf-Id: 411tPFqGdyHOFjJb7YWas8OCssEXNiak6CPl_Y2A020t9F7EEyZyWw==
 ```

-After more digging, I noticed this on the API Gateway setup page in the console.
+After more digging, I noticed this on text on page that API Gateway shows in the console when attempting to create a new resource.

+> To handle requests to /, add a new ANY method on the / resource.

 <img src="/images/blog-redirect-via-aws/API_Gateway_ANY_method_root.png" alt="ANY method on /" style="width: 75%; display: block; margin: 0 auto; border: 1px solid; padding: 3px;"/>

-After adding `ANY` and `OPTIONS` methods to the `/` resource, I see the following for `curl -LI http://blog.vhtech.net/`.
+After adding `ANY` and `OPTIONS` methods to the `/` resource and deploying the changes to the API, I see the following for `curl -LI http://blog.vhtech.net/`.

 ```
 HTTP/1.1 301 Moved Permanently